cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

 **Last Updated**: Aug.
 26th, 2025

 This document will guide you through your MP0 for CS 423 Operating System Design.
 It will help you prepare an environment for upcoming MPs.

 Considering that you need to compile a Linux kernel all by yourself, this MP0 may consume several minutes to a few hours of your machine time to complete.

-Just keep in mind if you don't do this MP correctly, you will not be able to work on the later MPs.
+> **If you don't do this MP correctly, you will not be able to work on the later MPs.**

 # Table of Contents
 * [Overview](#overview)